markk0042/Milestone1project.github.io/README.md

 ### **UX:**

 This site is aimed at all individuals, young or old, its a site advertising a gym and its features and offers a free extended period if you join, it has images of a pool, fitness classes and the gym, it has the option of taking Personal Trainer classes, swimming lessons, and also in the navbar has the option of booking a fitness class from the list given in the classes section.
 The extended period of time is added to entise people to buy the membership and the classes shown are to work together in groups having fun while getting fit, also if your new it has the option to book in with a personal trainers to show you and send you on the right path to get a fitter lifestyle.

+### **User Stories:**

+By asking friends, family members and also members of the current community gym what they would like to see on the website when it is deployed, and most answers to this questions were:

+As a user of the gyms website, I want to see if this gym fits my goals. (**Facilities Section on base of home page**)
+ - As a user of the gyms website, I want to know how much it will cost for a 3 month plan to test it out. ( **price deal on jumbotron page**)
+ - As a user of the gyms website, I want to know my Personal Training options. (**Facilities Section on base of home page**)
+ - As a user of the gyms website, I want to know how I can contact this company for further details. ( **Contact page on base of footer**)
+ - As a user of the gyms website, I want to find quick access on the go preferable by my phone. ( **Responsive designed**)

 ### **Features:**